openedx/edx-documentation/en_us/shared/developing_course/testing_courseware.rst

 .. note::
   If your course has not started, you cannot see the content on the **Course** page when you use the **Student** view.
-To see this content before the course has started, add yourself as a beta tester on the Instructor Dashboard.
+To see this content before the course has started, add yourself as a beta tester on the instructor dashboard.
 Make sure to set the course start date and the **Days Early for Beta** setting so that you can see the content that you want.
 For more information, see :ref:`Beta_Testing`.